Murder of Lisa Rene

 Lisa Rene (1978 – September 26, 1994) was an American teenage girl who was kidnapped from her apartment in Texas, raped over the course of two days, and buried alive in Arkansas.
 She was kidnapped on September 24, 1994, by four men: 23-year-old Orlando Cordia Hall, 21-year-old Bruce Carneil Webster, 19-year-old Demetrius Kenyon Hall, and 22-year-old Steven Christopher Beckley.
 Another man, 23-year-old Marvin Terrance Holloway, did not directly participate in her kidnapping, rape, or murder, but was present at times and provided financial assistance to the group.

+The kidnapping was motivated by the fact that Rene's two brothers had swindled the group out of $4,700 in a drug deal.
+They had intended to take Rene's brothers, but took her instead since she was the only one at home at the time.

-Orlando Hall, considered to be the ringleader in the crime, was sentenced to death and executed by the federal government in 2020.
+The murder of Rene was the first capital case to be prosecuted by the federal case after the signing of the Federal Death Penalty Act that year.
+It had went into effect less than two weeks before her murder.
+Orlando Hall, considered to be the ringleader in the crime, would be the first person sentenced to death under the law.
+He was executed by the federal government in 2020.

 Victim

 Lisa Rene was born in 1978 in Saint Croix on the U.S. Virgin Islands.
 Prior to her death, she had moved to Texas to study.
 Rene was 16 years old when she died.
 She had wanted to become a doctor.